.

 There are three P.E.N.
 Centres in Switzerland, one for the German-speaking, one for the French-speaking, and one for the Italian-speaking writers.
 P.E.N.
 Suisse romande entertains close relations with the other two Swiss Centres, the Deutschschweizer P.E.N.
 Zentrum and the Centro P.E.N. della Svizzera italiana e retoromancia.
 In 2005 the three P.E.N.
 Centres in Switzerland signed an agreement so as to coordinate nationwide activities, such as participation in the Geneva book fair and in conferences on behalf of writers in prison.
 The Presidency of the new coordinating committee rotates.
 First president was Kristin Schnider of the Swiss-German PEN, current president is Alfred de Zayas/Mousse Boulanger of the Suisse romand Centre.
 Next president will be Franca Tiberto of the Swiss-Italian Centre.

-Our Centre also entertains synergies with many other organizations which similarly promote the right to freedom of opinion and expression, freedom of research, access to information including internet.
-We are active in the Club de la Presse in Geneva, the Geneva Writers Group, the Societé des Ecrivains de Genève, and Millennium Solidarity (in which many P.E.N. members serve on the Board, including Zeki Ergas, Alexis Koutchoumow, Fawzia Assaad, Parfait Bayala and myself).
+Our Centre entertains synergies with many other organizations which promote the right to freedom of opinion and expression, freedom of research, access to information including internet.
+We are active in the Club de la Presse in Geneva, the Geneva Writers Group, the Societé des Ecrivains de Genève and the Société Vaudoise des Ecrivains.
 We have organized panels at the United Nations together with the Union Internationale des Editeurs.
 Our Rapporteur for human rights is our former President, Fawzia Assaad, a well known face at the Palais des Nations, who for years spoke on behalf of P.E.N. at the Commission on Human Rights and now represents us at the Human Rights Council.
 Our Centre regularly conducts poetry readings and other literary events together with the United Nations Society of Writers and its literary journal “Ex Tempore”.
 In September 2007 our Centre published the first issue of a new literary journal "Les Pages Littéraires".
 A second volume appeared in March 2009.

 Charters: